Transposing

 So what are you waiting for? click here to get yours now!!!(opens in a new window)

-This is how you can take a song written in a key that is too high or to low for your vocal range, and transpose it to suit your voice.
+Transposing is also how you can take a song written in a key that is just not right for your vocal range, and change it to suit your voice.
 So here is how you use this wonderful tool.
 It is based on what is called the circle of fifths, (see the picture below) because each successive note (going clockwise) is a fifth above the last.
 So what you do on the transposing disk is on the outer wheel, find the key that the song is in.
 Then line up the key you wish to transpose to on the inner wheel with that note.
 So if you're trying to transpose a song in the key of G to the key of C, the outer wheel would have the G at the top, and the inner wheel would have the C at the top just below the G. Now you simply rename all the chords in your song from whatever their root name is on the outer wheel to whatever is lined up with them on the inner wheel.
 You don't change the rest of the chord name (e.g. the "7", "minor", etc.).
 In our example, if the song in G uses G, C7 and D7 you'd now play C, F7 and G7 (print it out and try it, you'll see!).

 Rock and roll!